Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 3. Moosend — Best for Automation-Focused Teams

-Deliverability at 91% is the highest of the budget-tier options.
-Their automation templates include donor re-engagement sequences, event-triggered workflows, and behavioral triggers that would cost you twice as much with Constant Contact.
-For a nonprofit with a halfway-decent digital strategy, that gap is real.
+Deliverability at 91% is the best in the budget tier.
+Their automation templates include donor re-engagement sequences, event-triggered workflows, and behavioral triggers.
+At other platforms, you'd pay twice as much to get that complexity.
+For a nonprofit with a real digital strategy, that gap matters.

 Key Features: